 Nonprofit Leadership Program

 Classes are designed to prepare nonprofit professionals and board members to lead their organizations to the highest possible level of organizational excellence.
-Classes will be taught by eight distinguished instructors who have a recognized expertise in the areas being taught.
+All classes are taught by instructors with recognized expertise in their field.

 Classes and Dates

-At the end of the class students will:
+At the end of training all participants will:

 Instructor: Juli Stratton

 Juli Stratton is the owner and operator of Stratton Consulting, adjunct faculty for the School of Social Work at Eastern Washington University and is a leadership action team member for the Pride Foundation.
 Juli is the primary LGBTQ+ educator and trainer in North Idaho and has presented to healthcare and mental health providers, social workers, public health professionals, social work students, criminal justice professionals and various community groups.
 Juli holds a Master’s degree in Counseling and Community Services from the University of Illinois.